 The Complications of Shallow Breathing

 As your fight or flight system activates and your breathing speeds up, you start shallow breathing throughout the day.
-This means that those with anxiety are shallow breathing for minutes and hours on end, and this creates another problem: hyperventilation.
+This means that those with anxiety are shallow breathing for minutes to hours on end, and this creates another problem: hyperventilation.

 Shallow breathing doesn't mean you need more oxygen.
-It actually means that you're over-breathing – you're breathing out carbon dioxide too quickly, before your body has a chance to make more.
+It actually means that you're over-breathing - you're breathing out carbon dioxide too quickly before your body has a chance to make more.
 Oxygen fills your lungs right when you breathe, but carbon dioxide takes time to develop, and when you shallow breathe, each expulsion of breath takes out more Co2 than your body has created.

 If you do this for too long, you hyperventilate.
 The problem is that hyperventilation makes your body feel like you're not getting enough oxygen.
 Essentially, it makes you feel like you need to take deeper breaths and take in as much air as possible.
 This makes all of the symptoms of hyperventilation worse.